x

 Often the injured person dismisses an accident as a minor incident and their injuries as inconsequential.
 However, sometimes what is considered a slight injury can develop into something more serious on your return home.
 If your injury was caused by the negligence or recklessness of a third party or organisation, financial compensation can be sought, particularly if the accident has a permanent effect, such as the inability to work for a period of time, the need for full time care or in the case of serious injury there is a consequence to the injury where long term disability requires lifetime care.

-Sergio Filonenko Kibu, an associate, commented “as an accident abroad that gives rise to a claim for compensation is generally outside the experience of most people it is absolutely crucial to seek guidance and advice from an experienced personal injury lawyer, preferably who speaks English and the language of the country in which you were injured.”
-Sergio further commented “obtaining legal advice as soon as possible will provide the best opportunity to obtaining compensation for an accident that was outside your control and caused by a third party.”
+Our lawyers commented, “As an accident abroad that gives rise to a claim for compensation is generally outside the experience of most people, it is absolutely crucial to seek guidance and advice from an experienced personal injury lawyer, preferably one who speaks English and the language of the country in which you were injured.”
+Our lawyers further commented, “Obtaining legal advice as soon as possible will provide the best opportunity to obtain compensation for an accident that was outside your control and caused by a third party.”

 A claim for compensation is time limited, a victim has three years in England and Wales within which time they can claim compensation.
 During which time they can claim for compensation.
 The three-year time limitation extends from either from the date of the accident or from the date when it was recognised that the injuries will have a serious impact on the health and well-being of the victim.